-On Friday, June 14, Classical MPR announcer Brian Newhouse will give voice to his final Minnesota Orchestra broadcast.
-For more than 25 years (1986 to 1992, and 1998 until now), Newhouse has hosted the Orchestra’s live Friday night concerts from a tiny backstage broadcast booth at Orchestra Hall, masterfully interviewing artists, describing the intensity of a Beethoven passage and filling with ad-libs when onstage surprises occur.
+On June 14, 2019, Classical Minnesota Public Radio announcer Brian Newhouse gave voice to his final Minnesota Orchestra broadcast.
+For more than 25 years (1986 to 1992, and 1998 until 2019, Newhouse hosted the Orchestra’s live Friday night concerts from a tiny backstage broadcast booth at Orchestra Hall, masterfully interviewing artists, describing the intensity of a Beethoven passage and filling with ad-libs when onstage surprises occur.

 I remember that night so well because I’d never kicked in a door before.
 I was a few months out of college and living alone in a rented farmhouse.
 The cornfields that stretched for miles around the house were buried in snow.
 A northwest wind had drifted the roads shut and badgered the house all day.
 Just after dinner the bathtub pipes burst.
 It sounded like two small firecrackers.
 Twin rooster tails of water sprouted from the pipes and sprayed the walls.

 A frantic call to the landlord in town.
 He told me where in the basement I’d find the main to shut off.
 He didn’t mention the lock on the basement door.
 So I kicked it in.
 That sounds way more Rambo than it actually was, but the door was as rickety as the farmhouse walls and it popped right open.